 The Apex Court issued the following guidelines-

 The courts must satisfy themselves on the compliance of Sections 41 and 41A of the Code.
-Any non-compliance would entitle the accused for grant of bail.
+Any non-compliance would entitle the accused to grant bail.

 The State and Central Governments must comply with the directions issued by SC with respect to the constitution of special courts.